02NRA/Practice_API_Querying_Steam/README.md

-# New_Records_Hub
+# Practice_API_Querying_Steam
- This repo is starting as some practice querying third party APIs, but I hope to expand it to be a better way to handle all the data that was in my Google Sheets.
-I started with the Steam Web API :)
+A Repo started to learn how to query third-party APIs.
+Unfortunately, I could not find a way to get API keys for any other gaming platforms.

 # Prerequisites